- Location: Washington DC

 If you are living abroad and lose your license, you may replace it online.
 There are a few stipulations, however.

-If you have changed your name or your license is due to expire within 10 days, you won't be able to request a replacement online.
+If you have changed your name or your license is due to expire soon, you won't be able to request a replacement online.
 Also, if the DMV doesn't have your out-of-state address on file, you can't request a replacement online because the DMV will mail your replacement license only to the address that it has on record.

 While you are living outside of the District, you'll want to keep your car's registration up to date.
 You can either renew online if you can meet the requirements, or you can process your renewal through the mail.

 If you have kept the DMV apprised of your current address, you will receive a registration renewal reminder in the mail.
 This packet contains a return envelope.
 Simply follow the directions and enclose your payment, and a new registration sticker will be mailed to you.Other Topics in This Section

 - Insurance Center